|

 The towupper() function is the wide-character equivalent of the toup- per(3) function.
 If wc is a lowercase wide character, and there exists an uppercase equivalent in the current locale, it returns the uppercase equivalent of wc.
 In all other cases, wc is returned unchanged.

 The towupper_l() function performs the same task, but performs the con- version based on the character type information in the locale specified by locale.
-The behavior of towupper_l() is undefined if locale is the special locale object LC_GLOBAL_LOCALE
+The behavior of towupper_l() is undefined if locale is the special locale object LC_GLOBAL_LOCALE (see duplocale(3)) or is not a valid locale object handle.

-The argument wc must be representable as a wchar_t and be a valid char- acter in the locale or be the value WEOF
+The argument wc must be representable as a wchar_t and be a valid char- acter in the locale or be the value WEOF.

 If wc was convertible to uppercase, towupper() returns its uppercase equivalent.

-Otherwise, it returns wc
+Otherwise, it returns wc.

-The behavior of towupper() depends on the LC_CTYPE
+The behavior of towupper() depends on the LC_CTYPE category of the current locale.

 These functions are not very appropriate for dealing with Unicode characters, because Unicode knows about three cases: upper, lower and title case.